|Nutritional Guidelines (per serving)|

 1 cup beef stock, or lamb or chicken stock

 Gather your ingredients.
 Remove the lamb from the refrigerator at least 20 minutes before using to bring it to room temperature.
 It will be difficult to cut and shape the lamb if it is too cold.

-Shape the racks around the can, fat towards the inside.
+Shape the racks around the can, fat toward the inside.
 With a length of string long enough to tie around the racks twice, start by slipping the string under the bones where you made the incision.
 Pull firmly—but not too tightly or you'll cut into the meat—and secure with a knot.
-With another double-length of string, tie twice around the center of the crown, pull firmly, and secure with another knot.
+With another double length of string, tie twice around the center of the crown, pull firmly, and secure with another knot.
 Remove the can or jar.
 The crown will stand up very nicely all by itself.

 Preheat the oven to 425 F. Roast in the center of the oven to your preferred doneness.
 Using a temperature probe will give you a precise guide by measuring the internal temperature of the meat.

-- If you don’t have a probe, cooking for 30 – 35 minutes for medium, reducing or adding 5 minutes each way for more or less doneness.
+- If you don’t have a probe, cook for 30 to 35 minutes for medium, reducing or adding 5 minutes each way for more or less doneness.

 Once cooked, remove the lamb from the oven, cover or "tent" with a piece of foil, and leave to rest for 15 minutes while you make the gravy.